 - Essential Cookies ensure that the website runs as it should.
 Without these, the pages may not display and functions may not perform properly.
-If you have chosen to decline Cookies, then certain areas of our website cannot be provided.

 - Performance Cookies are small files sent from our web server to your web browser that ask for permission to be placed on your hard drive to gather and remember information about your browsing preferences.
 The information gathered is anonymous.

 A Cookie in no way allows us access to your personal information or computer.
 You can choose to accept or decline Cookies on most webpages, or alter the settings on your web browser according to your preferences.

 The Third Party Performance Cookies we use are ‘Google Analytics’ and ‘New Relic’.
 Google Analytics Cookies determine the number of unique visitors to our website, provide consistent experiences for our users, and optimise web usage.
 Google Analytics Cookies may differ in the duration that they collect information for than our own website Cookies.
 ‘New Relic’ allows us to monitor the health and status of our application.

 If you have any queries about Cookies and privacy, please email us at firstname.lastname@example.org so that we can help you further.